 b) By Road

 The distance from Delhi to Goa is 1878kms, from Mumbai to Goa is 587kms and from Bangalore to Goa is 556kms by road.
 A lot of Goa tour packages offer private as well as public bus operators such as Neeta, Paulo, and Naik tours and travels, KSRTC, KTC, and MSRTC respectively to Goa.

 c) By Train

 The two major railheads are Madgaon and Thivim in goa, which are both well connected by trains from all over the country.

 Where to stay

-From backpacker hideaways to 5 star hotels in Goa to eco-lodges and hostels to top-end resorts, Goa caters to all budgets and tastes.
-Resorts like Cidade de Goa and Ramada Caravela are favoured by foreigners and vacationers for its 5star facilities whereas cheap hotels in Goa and hostels are favored by students/backpackers because of its basic facilities and affordable price.
-Middle class families and honeymooners usually prefer 3 star hotels and resorts with good facilities.
-Eco lodges and independent sea facing cottages are favored by cosmopolitan couples or businessman, to get away from the hustle and bustle of life.
+From backpacker hideaways to 5-star hotels in Goa to eco-lodges and hostels to top-end resorts, Goa caters to all budgets and tastes.
+Resorts like Cidade de Goa and Ramada Caravela are favored by foreigners and vacationers for its 5star facilities whereas cheap hotels in Goa and hostels are favored by students/backpackers because of its basic facilities and affordable price.
+Middle-class families and honeymooners usually prefer 3-star hotels and resorts with good facilities.
+Eco-lodges and independent sea facing cottages are favored by cosmopolitan couples or businessman, to get away from the hustle and bustle of life.

 Festivals in Goa

-The celebration here are a colorful, lively kaleidoscope of festivals and is a main part of Goa tourism.
+The celebration here is a colorful, lively kaleidoscope of festivals and is the main part of Goa tourism.